-Diabetic ketoacidosis (DKA) is a serious problem that can occur in people with diabetes if their body starts to run out of insulin.
+Diabetic ketoacidosis (DKA) is a serious problem that can happen in people with diabetes if their body starts to run out of insulin.

-This causes harmful substances called ketones to build up in the body, which can be life-threatening if not spotted and treated quickly.
+When this happens, harmful substances called ketones build up in the body, which can be life-threatening if it's not found and treated quickly.

 Symptoms of diabetic ketoacidosis